nikitavoloboev/data/focusing/goals.md

 ## Understand deeply

 Understand deeply tech & tools I use.
-Understand each layer of the technical stack intimately.
+Understand each layer of the technical stack.

 Learn by building/exploring and lots of reading/thinking.
 Document everything.